amitkvaio/micro-services-ws-1/README.md

 * To **reduce cost** – no need to buy and maintain big servers.
 * To **access from anywhere** – only internet is required.
-* To **grow easily** – if your app gets more users, cloud gives more servers automatically.
+* To **grow easily** – if our app gets more users, cloud gives more servers automatically.
 * To **improve reliability** – even if one server fails, another is available.

 **Example**: